 - Conversions: 1.5 inches = 4cm

 I have multiplied the width of my waist by a gathering ratio of 2 to get a decent amount of fullness and gathers.
-If you don't want quite as full a skirt you can multiply by 1.5 and if you want a really full skirt, multiple by 3.
+If you don't want quite as full a skirt, you can multiply by 1.5, and if you want a really full skirt, multiple by 3.
 For full skirts, you may have to sew a couple of panels together as your fabric may not be wide enough to cut it in all one piece.

 Here is an example of the amount of gathering in the different ratios.
 These ratios do not need to be exact.
-You may for example use the width of the fabric and that comes just under or over an exact ratio.
+You may, for example, use the width of the fabric, and that comes just under or over an exact ratio.

 Gathered Skirt Pattern - Sewing Instructions

-Step 1 - Gathering
+Step 1 - Gather the Front and Back

 Gather the top of the skirt to the length of the waistband.
 For greatest control, use 3 rows of a long gathering stitch.
 Your stitch length should be at least 4.0.